-Additional activities that will enhance your practica experience, but are not required, include, but are not limited to:
+Additional activities that enhance students' practica experiences but are not required include, but are not limited to:

 - Provide direct academic intervention(s) with a student or group of students. - Co-facilitate a parent education group. - Participate in retention/promotion meetings. - Provide staff development trainings on class-wide behavior management, academic interventions, special education referral policy, etc. - Draft a paper for submission and publication to CASP Today or the Communiqué, a paper or poster presentation proposal to the CASP (California Association of School Psychologists) and/or NASP (National Association of School Psychologists) annual conventions.